IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 tokens from contracts, and is also interpreted to define each wallet's "fair share", and a second strategy *that can be followed by any single wallet*, and recovers that wallet's tokens.
-We call this kind of strategy a *unilateral* strategy; it is defined in the :hsobj:`Plutus.Contract.Test.ContractModel.DL` monad in just the same way as the strategies we saw earlier, but only a single wallet is allowed to perform actions.
+We call this kind of strategy a *unilateral* strategy; it is defined in the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.DL` monad in just the same way as the strategies we saw earlier, but only a single wallet is allowed to perform actions.
 Indeed, this is why we gave ``finishingStrategy`` a wallet as a parameter: it defines the